jeremyraby/simpleBudgetApp/README.md

 ### 🔹 End of Pay Cycle: Archive Data *(~5 sec)*
 1. Click the 🔵 **[Archive Data](https://github.com/jeremyraby/simpleBudgetApp/blob/main/activity_desktop.jpg)** button (top of **Activity** sheet).
 2. This **clears** your spending/income logs & saves them in **Archive**.

 ---

+## Dashboards

+There are two dashboards built for quickly analyzing your financial situation, [**Mobile**](https://github.com/jeremyraby/simpleBudgetApp/blob/main/mobile_v1.01.jpg) and **Desktop**, named for the devices on which they're designed to be viewed.

+### Mobile

+The Mobile dashboard is best viewed using the Google Sheets mobile app and may not be even the least usable on desktop.
+It contains five visualizations, 3 "scorecards" and doughnut chart, that should provide the most necessary and useful information when you're out in the wild:

+#### Scorecards

+Safe to Spend -- much money you have available for "guilt free spending" 2 scorecards for your "categories to watch," again, to help prevent overspending in these areas Cash -- if you've happened to enter a cash balance on the Income sheet, it will display here and be updated as you mark spending as "Cash"

+#### Doughnut Chart
+This displays a breakdown of your spending by category

+### Desktop

+The Desktop dashboard is best viewed using the Google Sheets web app and isn't convenient on mobile devices.
+It contains six visualizations that should provide a more detailed analysis; each graph answers a question about your spending habits.

+#### First Row

+##### What's my spending plan?

+This is a doughnut chart built from the "conscious spending plan" you put together on the Expenses & Goals sheet.
+Also displayed is a scorecard chart showing your planned Safe to Spend.

+##### Am I overspending?

+This line chart plots your total income against your total spending.
+It's important to note that there will *always* be a non-zero level of spending, equal to your planned "needs" and "wants," displayed for months where no spending has been archived.

+##### What am I buying?

+This doughnut chart displays your average spending per category.
+Use it to help determine which, if any, categories need to be "watched" or if you can afford to let loose a bit more in other categories.

+#### Second Row

+##### What do I need for emergencies?

+This bar chart shows how much you need to save to cover 1 - 12 months of necessary expenses as well as how much you currently have saved.
+All of the calculations for these figures are multiplied by `1.15` to add 15% to the estimate, per [*I Will Teach You to be Rich*](https://www.iwillteachyoutoberich.com/books/), to account for any "forgotten" expenses.
+Feel free to change this if you want.

+##### How's my goal progress?

+This bar chart tracks your progress toward a short term savings goal.

+##### Where do I get my money?

+This doughnut chart displays your average income per source, in the case you're including multiple incomes, e.g. side hustles or your spouse's salary.
+I would use this to determine if any side hustles aren't worth my time relative to others, but it could also be useful for splitting household bills according to relative income.
+Also included is a scorecard displaying total income.

+---